 Getting User Permission

-Always request notification permissions to respect user privacy and build trust.
+Permission requests should be intentional and well-timed.
+Asking after demonstrating value improves opt-in rates and aligns with modern privacy expectations, and builds trust.
 Properly timed permission requests lead to higher opt-in rates and better user engagement.

 import { Alert, Platform } from 'react-native';